jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+=2.0.12 =
+ * Fixed regression - cron was looking for FB client in wrong directory (Thanks Olivier)

 = 2.0.11 =
  * Removed "add to profile" tab options